raspberrypilearning/tree-life-simulator/en/step_3.md

 --- /task ---

+Reset the timer to zero each time the flag is clicked.

 --- task ---

 Insert a `reset timer`{:class="block3sensing"} block into your `when flag clicked`{:class="block3events"} script so that the timer resets each time a new tree is cloned.